Application & Screening Fee: 45 USD

 Step 3: Register for class (Multiple Sessions Available)

-Most times are listed in Pacific Time (Los Angeles/Seattle), but we accept students from anywhere in the world.
+We accept students from around the world.
 Please be sure to carefully read the timezone of the session you sign up for and convert it to your timezone before registering for a session.
 If you are not sure, ask, because we do not accommodate absences due to timezone misunderstandings.

 Kelly (Grzech) Henriquez is a certified Spanish medical interpreter in Richmond, Virginia.
 She attended Virginia Commonwealth University where she obtained her bachelor's degree in foreign language with a concentration in Spanish, and also completed their Spanish-English Translation and Interpretation (SETI) program.
 It was there that she also studied social work and further developed her passion for mental health advocacy, both for LEPs and interpreters.